We wrote the definitive guide on culture. Download it now.Grab your free copy

 That’s why we’ll also talk about action steps!
 Let’s dive in…

-Corporate Culture Model: The McKinsey 7S Framework
+Organisational culture model: The McKinsey 7S Framework

 Tom Peters and Robert Waterman developed the 7S framework, which is sometimes also referred to as the McKinsey 7S Framework, in the 1970s, when they were working with McKinsey as consultants.

-How Does The McKinsey 7S Framework Work?
+How does the McKinsey 7S Framework work?

 In their model, Peters and Waterman focus on the company as a whole system whose ultimate success depends on seven hard and soft elements.